martinring/thesis/src/3-Self-Verification.md

 ## Conclusion

-This Chapter introduced a general approach to Self-Verifying Systems and showed it's feasibility by means of some rather simple examples.
-In order to scale the approach to real-world systems we need to answer a couple of important questions regarding the boundary between pre- and post-deployment verification:
+This Chapter introduced a general approach to Self-Verifying Systems and showed it's feasibility by applying it to several case studies.
+We were able to show the

+In order to
+scale the approach to real-world systems we need to answer a couple of important questions regarding the boundary between pre- and post-deployment verification: